 Why is it so Difficult to Substitute it?

-The answer is because sugar is not only sweet.
+Granulated sugar is not only sweet.
 It has many culinary roles.
 Consequently, it is usually not easy to remove it altogether, or even just reduce or replace sugar without affecting the outcome of foods.

 At the simplest level, sugar is used just as a sweetener, such as in hot and cold drinks.
 But it often performs more than one role obtained either individually or in combination with other ingredients.
 It is a precursor of flavor and color, as discussed next, but the importance of sugar also comes for safety and structure.

-Sugar contributes to the so-called "mouthfeel," providing bulk (weight and volume), increasing viscosity, and changing the texture of foods.
+Granulated sugar contributes to the so-called "mouthfeel," providing bulk (weight and volume), increasing viscosity, and changing the texture of foods.
 It offers glaze and sparkle, binds water, increases boiling temperature and lowers the freezing temperature when dissolved in water, and much more.
 In non-sweet foods, sugar is used to balance sour, bitter, salty, and spicy tastes.

 Sugar is not a perfect sweetener but is definitely the most versatile type of sweetener of all.